 The symptoms of ADHD fall into two main categories: inattention and hyperactivity.
-In order to be diagnosed with ADHD, a child must exhibit multiple symptoms for at least three months.
+To be diagnosed with ADHD, a child must exhibit multiple symptoms for at least three months.
 They must also demonstrate these symptoms in a wide variety of settings.
 For instance, a child who is hyperactive in the playground but not in school, would not be diagnosed with ADHD.

 People who have ADHD are very easily distracted, especially if they are not interested in the subject matter.
 They often make careless mistakes in school or at work.
 They might neglect to pay attention to details.
 They will often start off strong on a task, but then fail to complete it.
 They have trouble following directions and often forget things, even if they know it is important that they remember.
 They are procrastinators.
 Adults might have trouble with housework or remembering to pay bills.
-They can have difficulty sleeping, as their mind is occupied by too many thoughts.
+They can have difficulty sleeping, as too many thoughts occupy their mind.
 They become frustrated easily, have emotional outbursts, and frequent mood swings.

 Attention Deficit Disorder, or ADD, is very similar to ADHD.
-Those who are diagnosed with ADD have problems with concentrating and focusing and can be impulsive.
-They do not display the hyperactive symptoms which separates them from those diagnosed with ADHD.
-Many adults who were diagnosed with ADHD as children will have ADD as adults.
+Those diagnosed with ADD have problems with concentrating and focusing and can be impulsive.
+They do not display the hyperactive symptoms which separate them from those diagnosed with ADHD.
+Many adults diagnosed with ADHD as children will have ADD as adults.
 In fact, studies have shown that over 60% of children with ADHD will grow to be adults with ADHD or ADD.

 This is part 1 of a 3 part series on ADHD.